Other Works

 Dr. R. Gregory Browning and Dr. Howard Fleeter released a report Funding Supplemental Services for Economically Disadvantaged Students in Ohio: Analysis and Policy Implications.
 The central focus of this analysis is to help Ohio educators and public policymakers gain a deeper understanding of the specific supplemental services being provided to Ohio public primary and secondary school students who come from economically disadvantaged circumstances.
 The report also includes a preliminary analysis of the costs associated with providing these services.
 The analysis is designed to be both informative and foundational to a separate comprehensive study of these costs.
 This report also creates context for these issues by providing an overview of federal and state funding for low-income students in Ohio, a comparison of Ohio’s formula for funding low-income students with that of other states, and a discussion of issues relating to the identification of low-income students in Ohio.

-June 2022
+November 2022

-May 2021
+Summer 2021

 October 2018